 Or at least it was, until recently.
 Technology has changed the calculus, with Waze, combined with Uber and Lyft, leading the way.
 Uber and Lyft are, of course, “ride-sharing” companies — basically, app-based services which, at the tap of a few buttons, bring a car and driver to your location, who will transport you to wherever you wish to go (for a fee, of course).
 If you’re a driver for one of those services, you’re often in unfamiliar areas, and usually, that would put you at a disadvantage — you simply don’t know your way around.
 Apps like Waze can account for that, though.

 Waze, for those unfamiliar with it, is a GPS-powered map and driving directions app (now owned by Google).
-What makes Waze different than many other, otherwise similar apps, though, is that it tries to route drivers around traffic, and does so by using the most real-time data possible — the It does so by using the data of other Waze users.”
+What makes Waze different than many other, otherwise similar apps, though, is that it tries to route drivers around traffic, and does so by using the most real-time data possible — by using the data of other Waze users.”
 Google explains:

 By simply driving around with the Waze open on your device, you share real-time information that translates into traffic conditions and road structure.
 When you use Waze, you can also actively report to the community on traffic, accidents, police traps, blocked roads, weather conditions and much more.
 Waze collects this information and immediately analyzes it in order to provide other Wazers with the most optimal route to their destination, 24 hours a day.